 Talc is still sold and used today in many products, coveted for its ability to absorb moisture while improving textural feel.

-However, before federal regulations were ordered in the 1970s, reports show some talc products contained traces of asbestos dust — a result of the two minerals often occurring naturally near each other.
+However, reports show some talc products — especially those manufactured before the mid-1970s — contained traces of asbestos dust, a result of the two minerals often occurring naturally near each other.

 Inhaling or ingesting asbestos fibers can lead to serious health conditions, including asbestosis, lung cancer and mesothelioma.
-The latency period for these diseases is typically decades, meaning people exposed to asbestos-contaminated talc products before regulations were in place may only just now develop symptoms.
+The latency period for these diseases is typically decades, meaning people exposed to asbestos-contaminated talc products in the 1960s and 1970s may only just now develop symptoms.

 Judith Winkel Case Sets Precedent